-Yup, I’m coming back at ya with another brownie recipe.
-I’ve taken my original Chewy Homemade Brownies recipe and made them next-level good by adding creamy swirls of peanut butter!
-You’re welcome 🙂
+Yup, I’ve taken my original Chewy Homemade Brownies recipe and made them next-level good by adding creamy swirls of peanut butter!

-After nailing my ideal brownie recipe, I realised I could enhance the recipe by adding in other flavours (watch this space!).
+After nailing my ideal brownie recipe, I realised I could enhance the recipe by adding in other flavours (such as my Banoffee Brownies).
 Let’s face it, chocolate and peanut butter together seemed like a great place to start.

-As much as I like baking more complicated and extravagant bakes, I love baking brownies as they are genuinely quick to mix together, so great if you need something delicious in a hurry!
+I love baking brownies as they are genuinely quick to mix together.
+Great if you need something delicious in a hurry!

 Incorporating the peanut butter flavour couldn’t be easier.
-I added melted butter to the peanut butter simply to loosen the peanut butter, making it easier to swirl through the brownie mix!
+I added melted butter to the peanut butter simply to loosen the peanut butter.
+This makes it easier to swirl through the brownie mix!
 I love how pretty the brownie tops look once baked.
 Plus they still have their shiny crackled tops!

-As I talked about in my original brownie recipe linked above, the texture of these brownies took several attempts to get them just how I like ’em.
-My recipe contains no raising agent, less flour and some light brown sugar to make them extra moist, plus fewer eggs and more butter which all results in a denser, chewier brownie!
+As I talked about in my original brownie recipe, the texture of these brownies took several attempts to get just right.
+My recipe contains no raising agent, less flour and some light brown sugar to make them extra moist.
+Plus, they contain fewer eggs and more butter.
+This all results in a denser, chewier brownie!

 My Banoffee Brownies recipe has a slightly different texture which is less chewy but super moist thanks to the bananas in the brownie mix.

-One of my favourite things about brownies is how they can be whipped up without the need for a mixer, and with minimal dishes.
+One of my favourite things about brownies is how they can be whipped up quickly without the need for a mixer.
 So if you’re looking for a quick tray-bake recipe and have some bowls and a wooden spoon, you’re good to go!

-The longest (most difficult) part is waiting for them to cool once baked.
-Try to wait until they’ve cooled completely before cutting into pieces as they need to set before slicing.
-Be strong guys!
+The most difficult part is waiting for them to cool once baked.
+Try to wait until they’ve cooled completely before cutting into pieces as they need to set before slicing!

 So to summarise, these brownies are deliciously chewy and rich, plus genuinely easy to make with minimal washing up.